Nataz

 Nataz occupies a Main Street address in Southington, Connecticut, placing it inside a small-town dining scene that has been quietly gaining definition over the past several years.
 The restaurant sits at 36 N Main St, making it accessible to both local regulars and visitors passing through the Connecticut River Valley corridor.
 For context on the broader Southington dining picture, see our full guide to the area.

 North Main Street in Southington, CT runs through the kind of New England town center that still functions as a genuine gathering point rather than a postcard backdrop.
 The storefronts are low-rise and practical, the sidewalks are walkable, and the restaurants that take root here tend to serve a community rather than a tourist circuit.
 Nataz, at number 36, occupies that context directly.
-Before asking what is on the plate, it is worth understanding what that address means: restaurants in this part of Connecticut draw from a supply region that includes some of the densest concentration of small farms and specialty food producers in the northeastern United States.
+Before asking what is on the plate, it is worth understanding what that address means: restaurants in this part of Connecticut draw from a supply region that includes small farms and specialty food producers across the northeastern United States.
 That geography shapes what serious kitchens here can do, and how they tend to think about sourcing.

 Sourcing in the Connecticut River Valley Tradition